 Why does tardiness matter?

 When someone is running late, whether it’s late to the office or late on a deadline, it affects not only their work but that of the people around them.
-Productivity suffers, and even commitment to the job can come into question.
-Whether it comes across as laziness or carelessness, it lowers the morale of your team.
+Productivity in the workplace suffers, and even commitment to the job can come into question.
+Whether it comes across as laziness or carelessness, it fosters low employee morale.
 It can also go so far as to damage your company’s reputation.

 Only one in 10 CFOs in the survey said they are OK with workers showing up late if productivity doesn't suffer.
 Forty-seven percent of respondents said tardiness on occasion isn't a problem unless it becomes a pattern.
 The rest (43 percent) said they believe workers should arrive on time so others can rely on them during set hours.